stevetowers08/leadflow/docs/CORE/DEVELOPMENT_GUIDE.md

 CREATE POLICY "Users can access interactions" ON interactions FOR ALL USING (auth.role() = 'authenticated');
 CREATE POLICY "Users can access user_profiles" ON user_profiles FOR ALL USING (auth.role() = 'authenticated');
 ```

+**When to Disable RLS:**

+- ✅ Early development stages where you need unrestricted access
+- ✅ Testing and iteration phases
+- ✅ When RLS policies are causing query failures
+- ✅ When building features that don't require user authentication

+**When NOT to Disable RLS:**

+- ❌ Production environments
+- ❌ When handling sensitive user data
+- ❌ When you have proper authentication in place
+- ❌ When multiple users will access the system

 #### 4. Authentication Setup